 - 15. The Rolleston scheme was designed as a domestic supply and complies with the NZ Fire Fighting Code of Practice. - 16.
-The Infrastructure Report accompanying the plan change states that "The reticulation will also be designed to comply with the New Zealand Fire Service Firefighting Water Supplies Code of Practise being SNZ PAS 4509:2008.
-As minimum any one dwelling will be within 135m of a single fire hydrant and within 270m of two hydrants.
-Hydrants will be modelled to ensure they provide a minimum flow of 12.5L/s while maintaining pressure of 100kPa being the minimum allowable residual pressure." - 17.
+The infrastructure reports accompanying the plan changes state that "The development area will also be designed to comply with the SNZ/PAS 4509:2008 Fire Service Code of Practice.
+The classification for firefighting water supply will be FW2 (25 l/s) as is normal for residential subdivisions."
+(PC81) and "Fire hydrants will be constructed on the new watermain to meet firefighting requirements.
+All building sites will be within 135m from a hydrant" (PC82). - 17.
 The Council requires that all new subdivisions are to be designed and constructed in accordance with the Selwyn District Council's 'Engineering Code of Practice'.
 Section 7.5.4 Fire service requirements, which includes the following requirement: